missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-09-01-Personal-Computers.md

 My phone could not be nearly as useful to me as a personal computer if it weren't for the other devices and cloud technology in my life.
 I make heavy usage of cloud storage, and have local copies of *all* my data on my home server - this technology allows all that data and everything I work on (no matter which device I use) to be accessible at my fingertips at all times everywhere I go.
 My phone is special, it is my digital life available in my hands - always.

 This is my phone.
+It is my personal computer.
 There are many like it, but this one is mine.

 ![](http://imgur.com/QSho6Rs.jpg)